How to Select Valve Actuators for Rotary Valves

 Almost all electric actuator manufacturers have an option for a version of their standard product line that conforms with NEMA VII.

 On the other hand, pneumatic actuators are inherently explosion-proof.
-When electric controls are used with pneumatic actuators in hazardous areas they are generally more cost effective then electric actuators.
-Solenoid-operated pilot valves may be mounted and powered in a non-hazardous are and piped to the actuator.
+When electric controls are used with pneumatic actuators in hazardous areas, they are generally more cost-effective than electric actuators.
+Solenoid-operated pilot valves may be mounted and powered in a non-hazardous area and piped to the actuator.
 Also, reasonably priced hazardous area qualified solenoid valves are readily available.
 Limit switches -for position indication- may be housed in a NEMA VII enclosure.
 The inherent safety of pneumatic actuators in hazardous areas makes them a practical choice in these applications.

 Where springs are not practical because of actuator size or weight, or if a double-acting unit is already installed, an accumulator tank may be installed to store air pressure.